BijonDurjoy/SocketChatting/README.md

     cd SocketChatting
     ```

-2. Run the Server
+2. Run the Server.java

-3. Run Client.
+3. Run Client.java

-4. Edit Another application And run in under Client
+4. Edit Another application And run in under Client.java

 5. Send message from Client 1 to Client 2